 What’s In a Name – Pinnebog Confusion

-Port Crescent – Industrial Powerhouse
+Port Crescent – Industrial Powerhouse now a Ghost Town

 The booming lumber town had two steam-powered sawmills, two salt plants, a cooperage which manufactured barrels for shipping fish and salt, a gristmill, a wagon factory, a boot and shoe factory, a pump factory, two breweries, several stores, two hotels, two blacksmith shops, a post office, a depot and telegraph office, and a roller rink.
 Pinnebog employed hundreds of area residents.

-By 1870 a 1,300 foot well struck salt brine.
+By 1870 a 1,300-foot well-struck salt brine.
 This started a salt blockhouse operation where they extracted brine by evaporating the water to produce 65,000 barrels of salt annually.
-Port Crescent used the “slash” or leftover limbs, bark, and sawdust for fuel to boil the salt water.
-At one time this 17 block village boasted of a population of more than 500.
+Port Crescent used the “slash” or leftover limbs, bark, and sawdust for fuel to boil the saltwater.

 The Town of Port Crescent Declines

 When the timber in the Pinnebog River basin was gone, the town began to decline.
 The lumber mills closed, as did the firewood-fueled salt plants.
 Workers dismantled some of the buildings and an 800-foot dock, moving them north to Oscoda, Michigan.
 Some Port Crescent residents moved their houses to nearby towns.

-Port Crescent State Park
+Related Reading About Port Crescent State Park

 After World War II, the demand for public use areas along shoreline property stimulated interest for an additional state park in the Thumb.
 Twenty years later, the Michigan Department of Conservation acquired possession of 124 acres of fine woodland at this place for a new state park.
 Port Crescent State Park was officially established on September 6, 1959.